Updated: May 31

 Magnesium (certain types, which we'll go over in the future)

-Low dopamine levels can be a contributing factor to erectile dysfunction.
+Low dopamine levels can be a contributing factor to erectile dysfunction and sexual performance in men.
 This is because dopamine is involved in the process of sexual desire and sexual arousal (getting your erections).
 When levels are low, it can be more difficult to get and maintain an erection.

 With that being said, there are no direct studies claiming the connection between humans, and more research is needed.
 Studies on rats have found a correlation between dopamine and sexual function and we understand that dopamine has a profound effect on your brain.
 Which in turn is directly affecting the way we get our erections and have the need for sexual intercourse.

-Treating ED usually starts with finding the root cause.
-Once the root cause has been identified, various treatment options and lifestyle changes can be explored in order to treat it.
+If men want to improve their sexual performance and say goodbye to having issues "getting it up" usually starts with finding the root cause.
+Once the root cause has been identified, various treatment options and lifestyle changes can be explored in order to treat it effectively.

-It's important to remember that there is no one-size-fits-all approach to treating ED.
+It's important to remember that there is no one-size-fits-all approach to treating sexual performance issues.
 What works for one man may not work for another.
 It's important to explore all of your treatment options and find what works best for you.

-With that being said, alongside making the right lifestyle changes, using low-intensity shock waves (Li-ESWT) has become increasingly popular when it comes to improving erections.
+With that being said, alongside making the right lifestyle changes, using low-intensity shock waves (Li-ESWT) has become increasingly popular when it comes to improving sexual performance.

 As you can see, the connection between dopamine and erections is extremely important to consider when talking about sexual function.
 Our brain and neurotransmitters can have a profound effect on our sex drive as well as on how we get an erection.

-It's important that we understand how this works within our bodies, as the first step to treating erectile dysfunction is going to be understanding the direct causes and what kind of lifestyle changes are needed.
-From there, along with treatment from a device such as the Phoenix, a healthy erection can be restored.
+It's important that we understand how this works within our bodies, as the first step to treating sexual performance issues and erectile dysfunction is going to be understanding the direct causes and what kind of lifestyle changes are needed.

 Hopefully, this article was insightful and as always, if you guys have questions or thoughts to share on the subject, feel free to leave a comment below or send a message.